Румынию затопило

 Firefighters in the Dobruja region received over 800 calls for assistance and rescued 61 people since Friday night.
 They were deployed to the 15 hardest-hit districts to assist with the ongoing recovery efforts.

-While no casualties have been reported, the extensive property damage is a stark reminder of the impact that events can have on local communities.
-As the moves south to and in the coming days, the affected regions in eastern will continue to face the challenge of cleaning up and rebuilding.
+While no casualties have been reported, the extensive property damage is a stark reminder of the impact that extreme weather events can have on local communities.
+As the cyclone moves south to and Turkey in the coming days, the affected regions in eastern Romania will continue to face the challenge of cleaning up and rebuilding.

-The severe flooding in eastern underscores the need for comprehensive disaster preparedness and response measures to mitigate the effects of such occurrences.
-As continues to influence weather patterns, it is crucial for local authorities and communities to work together to develop resilient infrastructure and emergency plans to protect lives and property.
+The severe flooding in eastern Romania underscores the need for comprehensive disaster preparedness and response measures to mitigate the effects of such extreme weather occurrences.
+As climate change continues to influence weather patterns, it is crucial for local authorities and communities to work together to develop resilient infrastructure and emergency plans to protect lives and property.